usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 > **Speaker notes:**
 > Let's see the full stack working.
 I'll ask the agent a question through
-> the Kagenti UI, which speaks A2A — the Agent-to-Agent protocol.
+> the Rossoctl UI, which speaks A2A — the Agent-to-Agent protocol.
 Watch
 > the logs.

 ### In the UI: Chat with the agent